Programs and Professional Development

 Imagination will often carry us to worlds that never were.
 But without it we go nowhere. — Carl Sagan

-NEW for 2020 and 2021!
-The ASP’s Teacher Learning Center (TLC) is introducing an Online Astronomy Institute, The Universe in the Classroom covering classroom tested, inquiry-rich astronomy activities designed to engage students in investigations of space science phenomena.
+The ASP’s Teacher Learning Center (TLC) introduced the Virtual Astronomy Institute, The Universe in the Classroom in 2020 with a 6 module series covering classroom tested, inquiry-rich astronomy activities designed to engage students in investigations of space science phenomena.
 Lessons covered support NGSS Three-Dimensional Learning by combining content, crosscutting concepts, and science practices.where teachers actively engage in professional development presenting astronomy content which easily translates into classroom instruction.

 Galileo Project: Pinhole Workshops